Raspberry Pi Usage Instructions

 - Select Mainsail OS

-- Select the latest version.
-If your setup supports 64-bit systems, select rpi64
+- Choose the latest version.
+If your setup supports a 64-bit system, choose rpi64

 - Click CHOOSE STORAGE

-- Select your storage device, such as SD card
+- Select your storage device, such as an SD card

-- Click NEXT, wait for the installation to complete
+- Click NEXT and wait for the installation to complete

 4. Driver Installation